-Halloween creeps in as leaves start to fall, pumpkins appear in windows, hot air balloons arrive for the annual Balloon fest in Albuquerque, creepy spiders turn up in school cafeterias, jackets become more than optional.
+Halloween creeps closer as leaves start to fall, pumpkins appear in windows, hot air balloons arrive for the annual Balloon fest in Albuquerque, creepy spiders turn up in school cafeterias and jackets become more than optional.

-It is a sparkling day and these three, mom and dad and junior, don’t dress up, worry about hair styles, or designer clothes.
-They look good in their birthday suits without excess weight, blemishes and imperfections that the rest of us have to deal with.
+It is a sparkling day and these three skeletons, in an Albuquerque North Valley front yard, don’t dress up, worry about hair style or designer clothes.
+They look content in their birthday suits without the excess weight, blemishes and imperfections that the rest of us have to carry wherever we go.